 The effects of ceftazidime-avibactam on fertility in humans have not been studied.
-Animal studies with ceftazidime or avibactam do not indicate harmful effects with respect to fertility (see section 5.3).
+Animal studies with ceftazidime or avibactam do not indicate harmful effects with respect to fertility (see section 5.3 Preclinical Safety Data).

-4.7 Effects on ability to drive and use machines
+4.7 Effects on Ability to Drive and Use Machines

 No studies on the effects on the ability to drive and use machines have been performed.
-However, undesirable effects may occur (e.g., dizziness), which may influence the ability to drive and use machines (see section 4.8).
+However, undesirable effects may occur (e.g., dizziness), which may influence the ability to drive and use machines (see section 4.8 Undesirable Effects).

-4.8 Undesirable effects
+4.8 Undesirable Effects

-In seven Phase 2 and Phase 3 clinical trials, 2024 adults were treated with CAZ-AVI.
-The most common adverse drug reactions occurring in \geq 5% of patients treated with CAZ-AVI were Coombs direct test positive, nausea, and diarrhoea.
+In seven Phase 2 and Phase 3 clinical trials, 2024 adults were treated with Ceftazidime (as pentahydrate)/Avibactam (as sodium) (Zavicefta).
+The most common adverse drug reactions occurring in ≥5% of patients treated with Ceftazidime (as pentahydrate)/Avibactam (as sodium) (Zavicefta) were Coombs direct test positive, nausea, and diarrhea.
 These were usually mild or moderate in intensity.
 No clinically significant differences were observed in the safety profile across indications.

-The following adverse drug reactions have been reported with ceftazidime alone and/or identified during all Phase 2 and Phase 3 clinical trials with CAZ-AVI (N=2024).
+The following adverse drug reactions have been reported with ceftazidime alone and/or identified during all Phase 2 and Phase 3 clinical trials with Ceftazidime (as pentahydrate)/Avibactam (as sodium) (Zavicefta) (N = 2024).
+Adverse reactions are classified according to frequency and System Organ Class.
+Frequency categories are derived from adverse reactions and/or potentially clinically significant laboratory abnormalities, and are defined according to the following conventions: